project-hadron/discovery-capability/docs/source/quick_start/use_case_one_remote.rst

 data and use that through our pre-defined and re-usable pipeline.

-The first step is to import the required packages, with FeatureSelect and FeatureEngineer used for our synthetic data build, and AutoML used to observe the pipeline outcome.
+The first step is to import the required packages, with FeatureSelect and FeatureEngineer used for our synthetic data build, and FeaturePredict used to observe the pipeline outcome.
 For the purposes of re-running our pipeline only Controller is required.

 .. code-block::  python

     import os
-    from ds_capability import FeatureSelect, FeatureEngineer, AutoML, Controller
+    from ds_capability import FeatureSelect, FeatureEngineer, FeaturePredict, Controller

 uc1: Synthesize
 ---------------